 Having spoken with many a former and present Tripwire Enterprise customer over the past twelve months, a couple of points are consistently raised about a perceived lack of development in the solution.

-In this blog, we will explore some of these challenges which Tripwire Enterprise customers face and how alternative solutions are providing an answer.
+In this blog, we will explore some of these challenges which TE (Tripwire Enterprise) customers face and how alternative solutions are providing an answer.

 Overwhelming Quantities of Change Noise

 Number one on our list is the concept of change noise.
-Whereby benign or unimportant changes are logged in the Tripwire Enterprise system; and possibly alerts generated for.
+Whereby benign or unimportant changes are logged in the TE system; and possibly alerts generated for.

 Of course change detection and alerting is the core purpose of FIM (File Integrity Monitoring) solutions, however most security teams are not interested in Windows Updates or patching for well-known applications.